This guide provides information on how insolvency practitioners are authorised and regulated in Great Britain

 Insolvency practitioners and the recognised professional bodies

 Under the provisions of the Insolvency Act 1986, the Secretary of State recognises certain independent professional bodies, called recognised professional bodies or RPBs, for the purposes of authorising their members to act as insolvency practitioners.
-In addition, a small number of insolvency practitioners are authorised by the Secretary of State directly.
 Only insolvency practitioners can legally act as office holders in insolvency proceedings: as trustees in bankruptcy; liquidators, administrators and administrative receivers of companies; and supervisors of Individual Voluntary Arrangements and Company Voluntary Arrangements.

 The Insolvency Service regulates the RPBs to ensure that the members they authorise are fit to act as insolvency practitioners.
 The RPBs are independent bodies that make their own membership rules and regulations, but they are required to have in place rules to ensure their insolvency practitioners meet acceptable requirements as to education, practical training and experience.
 The commitments made by the RPBs are set down in a “Memorandum of Understanding”, which records the agreement between the RPBs and the Secretary of State.